MythicArrow/AutoClicker/README.md

-An autoclicker made with pyhton that has changeable settings.
+An autoclicker made with python that has changeable settings.